arichiardi/eclipse-addons/README.md

 As a starting point, try [this](http://tomsondev.bestsolution.at/2013/11/21/writing-ieclipsecontext-less-code/) blog post and [this other](https://wiki.eclipse.org/Efxclipse/Runtime/Recipes#Publishing_to_the_IEclipseContext) excerpt from the e(fx)clipse wiki.

-This new packaging removes all the Java 8 type annotations and adds [retrolambda](https://github.com/orfjackal/retrolambda) to backport the few lambdas to the Java 7 world.
-It might support Java 6 but it has not been tested.
+This new packaging removes all the Java 8 type annotations and adds [retrolambda](https://github.com/orfjackal/retrolambda) to backport the new constructs.

-At the moment Kepler and e4 (Luna and higher) are tested and supported.
+The Execution Environment has been set to ```JavaSE-1.6```.
+Kepler and E4 (Luna and higher) are supported.

 Download
 --------